Safety Rules & Tips

 - Never leave children unattended.

 - Do not use the bounce house in the rain or when wet.
-You may towel dry off any water for a quick dry.
+You may towel dry off any water from rain or accidental spills for a quick dry.

 - Never jump or play on a partially inflated unit.